dw943893/baseball_predictor/README.md

 ## Potential Areas for Model Improvement

-Potentially improve the model's accuracy rate for predicting close games, where the margin of victory is one-run, by employing transfer learning from principal component analysis.
+- Potentially improve the model's accuracy rate for predicting close games, where the margin of victory is one-run, by employing transfer learning from principal component analysis.

+- Increase the amount of model training data by including game log stats from before 1945.

 ---